geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 But yeah, I think we should be able to have something training by the end of the year.

 ##### **Geohot** [[01:18:19](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4699)]
-I think we should have stuff that's pretty close to state of the art gem and flash attention on the MI325X.
+I think we should have stuff that's pretty close to state of the art GEMM and flash attention on the MI325X.

 ##### **Geohot** [[01:18:25](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4705)]
 And then we can push to things like, has anyone submitted FPA stuff?